 I met more girls on that trip.
 I began to eat in the dining hall with Allison and I even branched into the East green girls for friendships.
 Jill and I would take walks down the bike path and she tried to teach me to rollerblade.

 That freshman year started something big in my life.
 It introduced me to Jesus as I never knew him.
 It showed me friendships as I’ve never experienced them.
-When people ask me why I loved my time at OU so much, I now realize that it’s so dear to me because this is where I learned what love looks like
+When people ask me why I loved my time at OU so much, I now realize that it’s so dear to me because this is where I learned what love looks like.

 Only once in the 4years did I have the same roommate twice (Ziska wins!) because my circle of friendships began to run deep and wide.
 These women who journeyed with me had a capacity to forgive, to love as I was and to encourage me to live into the person they saw I could be.
 When I walked around the apartment without pants, they rolled their eyes.
 When I wore the same pants for 5 days they shook their head.
 We shared late night talks, tears and uncontrollable laughter.